 There’s also some history at Erskine.
 Golf legend Arnold Palmer played the course in 1961, shooting a 1-under par 34 on the back nine with two birdies and a bogey.

-Located conveniently off the Indiana Toll Road in Granger, Juday Creek might not have the St. Joseph River but is far from a boring patch of land.
+Located conveniently off the Indiana Toll Road in Granger, Juday Creek Golf Course might not have the St. Joseph River but is far from a boring patch of land.
 Water is in play on 13 of the 18 holes, a layout the plays to nearly 7,000 yards and a par 72.

 Juday Creek offers five different tees for players at any skill level, plus has nationally recognized Junior Golf and Ladies Learn to Play programs.

 Built in 1919, this 9-hole course is the oldest in South Bend.
 It’s perfect for children, beginners or anyone looking for a casual round playing mostly shorter holes.
 There are two par 4s.
 Everything else is a par 3.
 Bowman Creek runs along the west side of the course.

 Warren Golf Course at Notre Dame is a Coore and Crenshaw design located on the north side of Notre Dame’s campus.
 Like Blackthorn, Golf Week Magazine ranks it one of the top public courses in Indiana.

 The course sprawls over about 250 acres with native grasses often lining the fairways.
 Natural beauty on the par 71 spread is complemented by the views, which include the Golden Dome off in the distance.

 Notre Dame’s men’s and women’s golf teams call Warren home, as did the 2019 U.S. Senior Open.
 Warren added the Senior Open to a long list of tournaments it has hosted over the years, including NCAA regional championships and the U.S. Women’s Public Links Championship.